-All the UN articles can be found at the following link:
+All the UN articles can be found at the following link: www.unicef.org/crc/files/Rights\overview.pdf

-http://www.unicef.org/crc/files/Rights_overview.pdf

-In addition to Nord Anglia Education's commitment to the UN convention on the rights of the child, Nord Anglia Education has used the safeguarding standards set by the international safeguarding organisation "Keeping Children Safe" to benchmark against; and the UK schools' statutory guidance 'Keeping Children Safe in Education' (September 2019).
+In addition to Nord Anglia Education's commitment to the UN convention on the rights of the child, Nord Anglia Education has used the safeguarding standards set by the international safeguarding organisation "Keeping Children Safe" to benchmark against; and the UK schools' statutory guidance 'Keeping Children Safe in Education' (September 2016, reviewed in September 2018).
 The policy is also underpinned by the UK multi-agency guidance "Working together 2015" where relevant.